High-Fidelity Hearing Protection

 Musicians practice and perform in a variety of different settings.
 They are exposed to high levels of sound, sometimes for long periods and may require different amounts of protection depending on sound levels encountered during rehearsals and performance.
 Some musicians use one type of attenuator in one ear and one type in the other, depending on the source and location of the sound.

-- Reduces sound levels evenly so that music and speech are clear and natural, not muffled as with other earplugs
+- Reduces sound levels evenly so that music and speech are clear and natural, not muffled as with other earplugs or earbuds

 - Reduces risk of hearing damage for many noisy occupations and noisy venues, such as airshows, parades, athletic events and motor sports